KYMIRA’s® products were born in a research lab and continue to undergo scientific scrutiny and testing to this day.

 There are a variety of pain relief responses that an athlete will experience when using our products.
 The first is an activation of the same chemical pathways that an opiate would activate (albeit less potently), when Nitric Oxide activates another chemical called Cyclic Guanosine Monophosphate (or cGMP for short).
-This process inhibits pain receptors and reduces pain while you are wearing KYMIRA products.
+This process inhibits pain receptors and reduces pain while you are wearing KYMIRA® products.
 Once removed however, this pain inhibition will wear off as your body stops producing Nitric Oxide at such an accelerated rate.
 There are however, longer pain relief effects that are seen in athletes of all abilities when it comes to delayed onset muscle soreness (DOMS).
 Once our products are removed, DOMS does not return.
-Based on anecdotal evidence, which we are currently clinically testing, this is believed to be because exercising in KYMIRA® Sport products reduces the physiological causes of the DOMS itself.
+Based on anecdotal evidence, which we are currently clinically testing, this is believed to be because exercising in KYMIRA® Sport products reduces the physiological causes of the DOMS itself*.

-Nitric Oxide has also been well documented to cause skeletal muscle tissue relaxation that enhance joint motion and muscle elasticity.
+Nitric Oxide has also been well documented to cause skeletal muscle tissue relaxation that enhances joint motion and muscle elasticity.
 This has wide reaching benefits from aiding recovery to reducing injury occurrence during training and competition.
 Elite athletes using KYMIRA® products for training and recovery, have reported an 80% reduction in injuries over a measured period, when compared to previously wearing standard clothing training kit.

 KYMIRA® Sport products help to regulate temperature in a different way to standard clothing.
 This is due to some of the biological effects already described and some of the physical effects of the fabrics themselves.
 In colder climates, our fabrics warm up quicker, and then store the thermal energy 63% longer than an equivalent weight fabric would.
 In hotter climates however, they dry 65% quicker on average, dissipating excess heat through evaporation.
-Tying these two effects together is the increase in circulation which allows your body to more efficiently transport heat around KYnergy® exposed areas, resulting in a regulating effect rather than just heating or cooling.
-Our customers wear KYMIRA® base layers in all-weather environments and the products have been used to great effect to regulate in temperatures ranging from -35 to +48 degrees.
+Tying these two effects together is the increase in local circulation which allows your body to more efficiently transport heat around KYnergy® exposed areas, resulting in a regulating effect rather than just heating or cooling.
+Our customers wear KYMIRA® base layers in all-weather environments and the products have been used to great effect to regulate in temperatures ranging from -35 to +48 degrees (Celsius).

 SPF and Antimicrobial